DariaC984/crowdsec-docs/crowdsec-docs/docs/whitelist/create.md

 ### Create the whitelist by IP

-Let's create a `/etc/crowdsec/parsers/s02-enrich/mywhitelists.yaml` file with the following content :
+Let's create a `/etc/crowdsec/parsers/s02-enrich/mywhitelists.yaml` file with the following content:

 ```yaml
 name: crowdsecurity/whitelists